microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-an-extended-table.md

 For some real-world examples of extended tables, see the [tables exposed by our LTTng tools](https://github.com/microsoft/Microsoft-Performance-Tools-Linux/tree/develop/LTTngDataExtensions/Tables).

+# Video Walkthrough

+A video tutorial of making a data processing pipeline and extended table can be found in the [SQL plugin sample](../../samples/SqlPlugin).

 # Next Steps

 This documentation marks the end of all necessary information to begin creating extensible, well-strucutred